 In 1965, Jacob Wiebe became the first hired pastor, but quite a contingent of lay pastors were included in the ministerial team.
 Ministerial candidates were chosen from the congregation, one of whom, Peter Heidebrecht, was later ordained as Aeltester.
 The function of the Aeltester has gone.
 Deacons were ordained for life, but this has been changed to shorter terms.
 Associate pastors and Youth pastors came into the picture.
 The congregation experienced some cycles of growth and decline as conflicts and differences arose.
 In 1993, Jake Wiebe resigned.

 Over the years there have been structural as well as constitutional changes.
 The Sunday School wing was added to the original structure, changes within the sanctuary were made, and the new enlarged foyer for the accommodation of the lift/elevator was constructed.
-Just recently, the ‘house-next-door’ has been removed to make room for a parking lot.

 “Are we there yet?”
 We are on the way, and through God’s grace, still growing.